-Click here to download the appeals form or pick one up at the Department of Public Safety.
+Click the link below to download the appeal form or pick one up at the Department of Public Safety.

 The Department of Public Safety is authorized to remove, impound or tow motor vehicles from campus at the owner’s expense under the following circumstances:

 - Abandoned vehicles

 - Illegally parked vehicles

 - Vehicles banned from campus

 The owner of the vehicle or the person the vehicle is registered to at the College is solely responsible for the towing and storage charges which are to be paid directly to the towing company.
 Neither the College nor the Department of Public Safety is responsible for any damages to the vehicle.

 All out of state drivers who bring their vehicle into Massachusetts (resident on campus or off-campus) must complete a non-resident vehicle information form in accordance with Massachusetts General Laws Chapter 90, Section 3.
 Any non-resident who fails to comply is subject to a fine of not more than $250.
 Out-of-state registration decals must be displayed on the center of the windshield behind the rear view mirror.